On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: Introduction

 \section{Introduction}

-Optimizing and characterizing the performance of large-scale wireless communication networks is significantly challenging due to randomness of the propagation channel and irregularities in the infrastructure topology.
+\IEEEPARstart{O}{ptimizing} and characterizing the performance of large-scale wireless communication networks is significantly challenging due to randomness of the propagation channel and irregularities in the infrastructure topology.
 Studying the uplink (UL) adds another layer of complexity because of the stochastic nature of user equipment (UE) locations, the limited power resources of battery-powered UEs and the UL power control strategies.
 Stochastic geometry (SG) has emerged as a valuable mathematical tool for assessing the system-level performance of large-scale networks by addressing randomness in the placement of base stations (BSs) and UEs \cite{Baccelli1997StochasticGA, tutorial}.

-In this paper, SG is therefore employed in both UL and downlink (DL) to calculate the statistical distribution of two critical metrics, especially in the case of network densification: the signal-to-interference-plus-noise ratio (SINR) and the electromagnetic field (EMF) exposure.
+In this paper, SG is therefore employed in both UL and downlink (DL) to calculate the statistical distribution of two critical metrics, especially in the case of network densification: the signal-to-interference-plus-noise ratio (SINR) and the electromagnetic field exposure (EMFE).
 The former is directly connected to the data rate experienced by the users, while the latter is an important subject of discussion in the advent of 5G \cite{5Gpovchiaraviglio}.
 The massive densification of the cellular infrastructure and the use of new frequency bands associated to this new technology must indeed respect legal requirements in many countries in terms of EMF radiation.
+To make the study as complete as possible, we are considering the case where users are grouped into clusters, each with the option of having several pieces of equipment.